teltek/PumukitYoutubeBundle/Resources/doc/ConfigurationGuide.md

 Configuration Guide
 ===================

-*This page is updated to the PuMuKIT 2.1.0*
+*This page is updated to the 1.0.x and to the PuMuKIT 2.1.0*

 ### Create account for uploading Pumukit videos to Youtube